Thursday, September 30, 2010

 My recent trip to Nevada took me into new territory--not just physically, but also artistically.
 This time, with photography.
 I've always played with this medium in creative ways, but I decided to make it my main instrument for this particular series I had in mind.
 I admit, I'm a virgin to the ways of digital photography, so I made sure to solicit the help of a photographer friend in order to keep the technical components on point.
 I don't even own a digital SLR so I definitely needed the support and equipment to follow through with the shoot.
 And I am so grateful to her for all of it.

-(very minor polishing up) before I can confidently unveil the new series, but I am feeling a tinge of excitement over these images.
+I'm currently trying to wrap up post-production on the pieces (very minor polishing up) before I can confidently unveil the new series, but I am feeling a tinge of excitement over these images.
 Keeping it fresh has kept me on my toes and looking forward to revealing the different ways in which I am able to make my ideas come alive.